-Learn more about the Cambridge learner attributes in Chapter 2 of our Implementing the curriculum with Cambridge guide at www.cie.org.uk/curriculumguide
+Learn more at www.cie.org.uk/recognition

-Why Cambridge International AS & A Levels?
+1.2 Why choose Cambridge International AS & A Level?

 Cambridge International AS & A Levels are international in outlook, but retain a local relevance.
 The syllabuses provide opportunities for contextualised learning and the content has been created to suit a wide variety of schools, avoid cultural bias and develop essential lifelong skills, including creative thinking and problem-solving.